 - Able to restore files with “path”.

-- Scanned files are listed one-by-one without being categorized in folders.
+- No file preview.
+Scanned files are listed one-by-one without being categorized in folders.

 - Fast scanning process.